ksd-mx/speech-analyzer/README.md

 The system consists of:

 1. **API Server**: FastAPI application that processes audio files
-2. **Redis Queue**: Lightweight message broker for distributing results
+2. **Message Queue**: MQTT broker (default) or Redis for distributing results
 3. **Client Tools**:
    - `client.py`: Command-line tool for sending requests to the API
+   - `mqtt_subscriber.py`: Tool for subscribing to and viewing results from MQTT
-   - `subscriber.py`: Tool for subscribing to and viewing results from Redis
+   - `subscriber.py`: Tool for subscribing to and viewing results from Redis (if using Redis)
+4. **Queue Strategy Pattern**: Flexible implementation that allows switching between message queue backends

 ## Getting Started